 Like all medicines, opioids can cause side effects.

 - Sickness.
 You might feel sick or be sick for the first few days of taking opioids, but this usually improves.
-If you feel sick, your doctor can prescribe anti-sickness tablets to stop this or give you a different pain-relieving drug if the sickness doesn’t improve.
+If you feel sick, your doctor can prescribe anti-sickness tablets to stop this.
+Or give you a different pain-relieving drug if the sickness does not improve.

 - Drowsiness.
 When you first start taking opioids you might feel drowsy or find it hard to concentrate.
 This usually improves after a few days, as your body gets used to the drug.
 Ask your doctor or nurse whether it is safe for you to drive when you are taking opioids.